-Do you get angry often?
 Everyone experiences anger from time to time, but getting angry more times than you can count, can be a symptom of an anger problem.

-Do you hold on to anger for long periods of time?
-If so, then you could be causing yourself trouble.
 Being angry for a small amount of time can be ok – but staying angry for long periods of time, can introduce health problems, or escalate into bigger issues.

 There is no set amount of time to be angry, but it’s safe to say that being angry for most of your life, or for years and years can turn into something ugly.

-Do you get angry about ‘anything’?
 We all have our so-called hot buttons.
 There’s going to be something that can get us angry.
 Some of us, on the other hand, tend to fly off the handle over any little thing, on a frequent basis.
 Does that describe you?

-Are you allowing your anger to control you?
 Does everything you do, say, or feel revolve around anger?
 Going out of your way to avoid getting angry, or constantly being on the lookout for things that can make you angry, gives control to anger – while, at the same time, letting it run your life.

-Do you use anger to control others?
 It should go without saying, that using anger and fear tactics to control someone else is not only hurting you, but those around you.
 If people are walking on eggshells around you, this could be one of the symptoms of anger problems.

-Are you aggressive when you’re angry?
 Of course this is not a good sign.
 This is probably one of the most obvious, yet serious symptoms of anger problems, that are listed here.
 If you consistently express your anger by getting aggressive – physically or verbally – then seek the help of an anger management professional.

 Realistically, you have a couple of choices here.

 A) You can either keep doing what you’ve been doing and keep getting the same results… in other words, keep responding to anger without thinking and continue making yourself and those around you miserable.

-2) You can CHOOSE to find better ways to respond to anger.
+B) You can CHOOSE to find better ways to respond to anger.
 Ways that will leave you feeling better about yourself and respected by others.